 Technologies used in this project

-- People with access to electricity: 229,300*
+- People with access to electricity: 742,469*

-- People with access to modern cooking energy: 330,800*
+- People with access to modern cooking energy: 276,972*

-- *Target achievements until December 2019
+- *Achievements until December 2022

-In the field of small solar products (picoPV) and solar home systems (SHS) the project works closely with the private sector on all levels along the value chain.
-Technical and business training is offered to importers, wholesalers and retailers of solar products while networking and business relationships are facilitated between them.
+In the field of small solar products (picoPV) and solar home systems (SHS) the project works closely with the private sector along the entire value chain.
+Technical and business training is offered to importers, wholesalers and retailers of solar products, while networking and business relationships are facilitated between them.
 One focus is to unlock import capacity to bring a wider range of quality products to the markets.
 At the same time, efforts are being made to support new distribution channels reaching out into rural areas with new partners, where EnDev´s role is to assist the private sector with overcoming initial market entry barriers and developing last-mile distribution channels.

 For more information on the energy situation in Mozambique see energypedia.